Azure/azure-sdk-for-js/documentation/MIGRATION guide for next generation management libraries.md

 1. We add `isStopped`, `stopPolling`, `cancelOperation`, `onProgress` to give users a better control of the Long Running Operation.

 Refer to [@azure/core-lro](https://www.npmjs.com/package/@azure/core-lro) for more details.

+## Additional Samples

+## Need help

+If you have encountered an issue during migration, please file an issue via `Github Issues <https://github.com/Azure/azure-sdk-for-js/issues>`and make sure you add the "Preview" label to the issue